dev-mission/devmission.org/_posts/2019-06-03-LeaseAgreement.md

 June 3, 2019<br>

-dev/Mission Announces New Lease Agreement with Mission Housing<br>
+&lt;dev/Mission&gt; Announces New Lease Agreement with Mission Housing<br>

 (SAN FRANCISCO, Calif.) — One of the premier Resident Services collaborations in San Francisco is<br>
 taking another step forward.
 On June 3, 2019, two years after agreeing to partner and incubate at<br> one of Mission Housing Development Corporation’s marquee buildings, &lt;dev/Mission&gt;  has signed a new <br>
-lease agreement with the nonprofit developer making Valencia Gardens, located at 360 Valencia St., t<br>
+lease agreement with the nonprofit developer making Valencia Gardens, located at 360 Valencia St., <br>
-he official headquarters of the tech nonprofit.
+the official headquarters of the tech nonprofit.

 "When we incubated dev/Mission two years ago, we could only dream that Leo and his team would<br>
 reward our faith the way that they have,” said Sam Moss, Executive Director at Mission Housing.
 “We're<br>